futtetennista/lambdawerk-backend-test/README.md

 ##### CONs

 - there is a one-time cost to pay to sanitise the data in the persons table
-- there is a one-time cost to pay to add a primary key constraint in the persons table
+- there is a one-time cost to pay to add a `PRIMARY KEY` constraint in the persons table

 ## Not implemented